gooddata/GoodData-CL/cli-distro/doc/CLI.md

 - maqlFile - path to MAQL file (will be overwritten)

-`GenerateUpdateMaql(maqlFile="...", updateTitles="...", updateDataTypes="...", updateSorting="...", updateAll="...");` - generate MAQL DDL alter script that creates the columns available in the local configuration but missing in the remote GoodData project.
+`GenerateUpdateMaql(maqlFile="...", updateTitles="...", updateDataTypes="...", updateSorting="...", updateAll="...", createIfNotExists="...");` - generate MAQL DDL alter script that creates the columns available in the local configuration but missing in the remote GoodData project.
 The command only checks for new or removed columns and does not detect changed columns.
 Instead, the "update" parameters can be used to ensure the remote model users the same titles, data types or sorting as prescribed in local XML files.
 - maqlFile - path to MAQL file (will be overwritten)

 `ExecuteMaql(maqlFile="...", ifExists="...");` - run MAQL DDL script on server to generate data model